dvillaj/Environment-Pandas/README.md

 - Create a new account on [DigitalOcean](https://www.digitalocean.com/), generate a new Token (API menu) and copy it
 - Create a new account on [DuckDns](https://www.duckdns.org/), create a new domain and copy the token from the main page.
+- Publish a Docker Image on DockerHub triggering the `Deploy to DockerHub` action
 - Edit `.github\workflows\deploy-digitalocean.yml` file to set `DOCKERHUB_USER` and `IMAGE_NAME` variables, with the name account on DockerHub and the image name that will be deployed in DigitalOcean.
-These values ​​should be the same as those used in the DockerHub action
+These values should be the same as those used in the `Deploy to DockerHub` action
-- Add a new repository secret named `DOCKERHUB_TOKEN` with the token from DockerHub
 - Add a new repository secret named `DIGITALOCEAN_ACCESS_TOKEN` with the token from DigitalOcean
 - Add a new repository secret named `DUCKDNS_TOKEN` with the token from DuckDns
 - Add a new repository secret named `JUPYTERLAB_TOKEN` with a personal value.
 This token will be used to access JupyterLab safely.

 This action will do:

+- Check if a JupyterLab image exists in DockerHub
 - Check if Droplet exists previosly (It will not be created twice)
 - Create a new 1 GB RAM droplet (the cheapest one).
 This droplet can be power up later on DigitalOcean dashboard.
 - Execute the latest JupyterLab image from DockerHub
 - Update DuckDNS domain with the Droplet IP

 To access to JupyterLab on DigitalOcean use the following url: http://`<duckdns's domain>`.duckdns.org

+Addionally you can monitor the droplet resources with Glances at http://`<duckdns's domain>`.duckdns.org:61208

 This action have to be trigger manually